Kristina01111000/Drws_site/README.md

 - Remove documentary from the course, put into course material?
 See if there is a folder or something that can be added as not part of course
 - Show my mom the video, ask a few other people about it
 - Make a quiz for nerves, muscles,blood, bones  ~ 10 questions, may delete some
-- Change module word to lesson, all 8, add title of lesson onto page
 - Make administrator get alerted when people make comments -> admin dr w account
 - Come up with a prompt for the chat page, not too long
 - Change leave a reply to leave a comment on the module chat page -> if i can’t change it then turn it to white